CoNLL-U format

 MISC

-field is not fully specified and in the UD data, it is used in many different ways and our objective is both:
+field is not fully specified and it is used in many different ways in the UD data, and our aim is both to:

-- to be able to access to the content of
+- be able to access to the content of

 MISC

-and to change it through rules when it is a regular feature structure - to keep it unchanged in the other cases
+and to modify it through rules when it is a regular feature structure - leave it unchanged in the other cases

-- When a Grew node contains a feature like
+- When a Grew node contains a feature such as

 Case=Gen

-, there is no canonical way to decide if it must be output in theFEATS
+, there is no canonical way to decide whether it should be output in theFEATS

 field.